microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeletedGroup.md

 The `Get-EntraDeletedGroup` cmdlet retrieves soft-deleted groups from the directory.
 Deleted groups can be recovered within 30 days, after which they are permanently deleted.

-Note: Soft delete currently applies only to Unified Groups (Office 365 Groups).
+Soft delete currently applies only to Unified Groups (Office 365 Groups).

 ## Examples